-- A. Maintenance and inspection during construction. - (1) The Building Department or its designee shall have the power to make necessary inspections.
-The Department may employ, at its discretion, a Construction Inspector to act as its agent for the purpose of assuring satisfactory completion of permit requirements.
-The inspection provided may include, but not necessarily be limited to, all grading, drainage, stormwater management systems and erosion control measures, and may include soil testing as necessary to determine compliance with the provisions of this chapter and the conditions of the approval. - (2) The Building Department will determine an amount sufficient to defray the costs of such inspection.
-The applicant shall deposit said amount of moneys with the Village Clerk-Treasurer in an escrow account prior to the issuance of the approval.
-The Building Department shall be authorized to pay the costs of inspection by its Construction Inspector from the moneys on deposit in said account and shall return to the applicant any such moneys, including interest, on balance in the account at the time of completion of the permitted site work, provided that all inspection costs have been paid.
-If the moneys on deposit prove to be insufficient for the costs of required inspections, the Building Department shall require that the applicant deposit additional moneys in an amount sufficient to satisfy the costs of such additional inspections as may be required.
+- A. Maintenance and inspection during construction. - (1) The Bureau of Engineering or its designee shall have the power to make necessary inspections.
+The Bureau may employ, at its discretion, a Construction Inspector to act as its agent for the purpose of assuring satisfactory completion of permit requirements.
+The inspection provided may include, but not necessarily be limited to, all grading, drainage, stormwater management systems and erosion control measures, and may include soil testing as necessary to determine compliance with the provisions of this article and the conditions of the approval. - (2) The Bureau of Engineering will determine an amount sufficient to defray the costs of such inspection.
+The applicant shall deposit said amount of moneys with the Town Comptroller in an escrow account prior to the issuance of the approval.
+The Bureau of Engineering shall be authorized to pay the costs of inspection by its Construction Inspector from the moneys on deposit in said account and shall

-- (3) The applicant or developer of the land development activity or his or her representative shall at all times properly operate and maintain all facilities and systems of treatment and control (and related appurtenances) which are installed or used by the applicant or developer to achieve compliance with the conditions of this chapter.
-Sediment shall be removed from sediment traps or sediment ponds whenever their design capacity has been reduced by 50%. - (4) For land development activities meeting any of the conditions set forth in § 143-6C(1)(a), (project activity of between one and five acres of land during course of job, exclusive of one-family residences and construction activities at agricultural properties, or stormwater runoff from land development activities disturbing five or more acres, or stormwater runoff from land development activities discharging a pollutant of concern to either an impaired water or a TMDL designated watershed), the applicant shall have a qualified professional conduct site inspections and document the effectiveness of all erosion and sediment control practices every seven days and within 24 hours of any storm event producing 0.5 inch of precipitation or more.
-Inspection reports shall be maintained in a site logbook. - B. Maintenance easement(s).
+- return to the applicant any such moneys, including interest, on balance in the account at the time of completion of the permitted site work, provided that all inspection costs have been paid.
+If the moneys on deposit prove to be insufficient for the costs of required inspections, the Bureau of Engineering shall require that the applicant deposit additional moneys in an amount sufficient to satisfy the costs of such additional inspections as may be required. - (3) The applicant or developer of the land development activity or his or her representative shall at all times properly operate and maintain all facilities and systems of treatment and control (and related appurtenances) which are installed or used by the applicant or developer to achieve compliance with the conditions of this article.
+Sediment shall be removed from sediment traps or sediment ponds whenever their design capacity has been reduced by 50%. - (4) For land development activities meeting any of the conditions set forth in § 190-78C(1), (project activity of between one and five acres of land during course of job, exclusive of one-family residences and construction activities at agricultural properties or stormwater runoff from land development activities disturbing five or more acres or stormwater runoff from land development activities discharging a pollutant of concern to either an impaired water or a TMDL-designated watershed) the applicant shall have a qualified professional conduct site inspections and document the effectiveness of all erosion and sediment control practices every seven days and within 24 hours of any storm event producing 0.5 inches of precipitation or more.
+Inspection reports shall be maintained in a site log book. - B. Maintenance easement(s).
 Prior to the issuance of any approval that has a stormwater management facility as one of the requirements, the applicant or developer must execute a maintenance easement agreement that shall be binding on all subsequent landowners served by the stormwater management facility.
-The easement shall provide for access to the facility at reasonable times for periodic inspection by the Village of Menands to ensure that the facility is maintained in proper working condition to meet design standards and any other provisions established by this chapter.
-The easement shall be recorded by the grantor in the office of the County Clerk after approval by the Village Attorney. - C. Maintenance after construction.
-The owner or operator of permanent stormwater management practices installed in accordance with this chapter shall ensure they are operated and maintained to achieve the goals of this legislation.
-Proper operation and maintenance also includes, as a minimum, the following: - A preventive/corrective maintenance program for all critical facilities and systems of treatment and control (or related appurtenances) which are installed or used by the owner or operator to achieve the goals of this chapter. - (2) Written procedures for operation and maintenance and training new maintenance personnel. - (3) Discharges from the SMPs shall not exceed design criteria or cause or contribute to water quality standard violations in accordance with § 143-7C, Water quality standards. - D. Maintenance agreements.
-The Village of Menands shall approve a formal maintenance agreement for stormwater management facilities which are going to be privately owned after construction.
-The agreement shall be binding on all subsequent landowners and recorded in the office of the County Clerk as a deed restriction on the property prior to final plan approval.
-The maintenance agreement shall be consistent with the terms and conditions of a sample Stormwater Control Facility Maintenance Agreement on file in the Building Department.
-The Village of Menands, in lieu of a maintenance agreement, at its sole discretion, may accept dedication of any existing or future stormwater management facility, provided such facility meets all the requirements of this chapter and includes adequate and perpetual access and sufficient area, by easement or otherwise, for inspection and regular maintenance.
+The easement shall provide for access to the facility at reasonable times for periodic inspection by the Town of Colonie to ensure that the facility is maintained in proper working condition to meet design standards and any other provisions established by this article.
+The easement shall be recorded by the grantor in the office of the County Clerk after approval by the Colonie Town Attorney. - C. Maintenance after construction.
+The owner or operator of permanent stormwater management practices installed in accordance with this article shall ensure they are operated and maintained to achieve the goals of this legislation.
+Proper operation and maintenance also includes, as a minimum, the following: